FORGING A CONSTITUTION... (Scroll down to see complete Constitution)

 C. Ask what it means to be both a Christian and a historian.

-D. Cultivate an enjoyment of the past among the students both in and outside of the history
+D. Cultivate an enjoyment of the past among the students both in and outside of the history department.

 E. Build community within the history department, particularly between students and faculty.